+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 For example, you can install a plugin to let users mention other members on other social media platforms, like on Twitter.

 It has a mobile-first design, it’s SEO-optimized, has an analytics dashboard, and users can chat in real-time.
-NodeBB now includes native ActivityPub support, allowing integration with the wider fediverse including platforms like Mastodon.
+NodeBB includes native ActivityPub federation (NodeBB v4+), enabling integration with the wider fediverse – including platforms like Mastodon.

 NodeBB offers both open-source self-hosting options and managed cloud hosting with comprehensive support, automatic daily backups, and unlimited staff and community members included with all plans.

-The forum software landscape continues to evolve rapidly in 2025.
-According to recent market analysis, the open-source forum software market is estimated at $50 million in 2025, with a projected compound annual growth rate (CAGR) of 7% through 2033, reaching approximately $85 million.
+The forum software landscape continues to evolve rapidly in 2026.
+According to Data Insights Market, the open-source forum software market is estimated to grow at a compound annual growth rate (CAGR) of 7% through 2033, reaching approximately $85 million by that time.
+Growth is driven by rising demand for online communities, the need for customizable and cost-effective communication platforms, and the continued expansion of cloud-based deployments.

 Key trends driving growth include: